Drug Test Spurs Frank Talk Between Hypertension Patients And Doctors

 The conversation is important, Doherty says, because he can try less expensive prescriptions if cost is the issue, or experiment with different kinds of drugs if side effects are the problem.
 It's worth the potentially uncomfortable encounter with the patient, he says, since the medication might make the difference between life and death.

 The screening could also help a patient avoid other unnecessary tests or additional prescriptions, says Dr. Tom Johnston.
-He runs the hypertension clinic at Centennial Medical Center in Nashville, and is board president of the local chapter of the American Heart Association.
+He runs the hypertension clinic at Centennial Medical Center in Nashville and is board president of the local chapter of the American Heart Association.

 Other than calling the pharmacy to make sure people are refilling their prescription, he says he generally takes their word for it.